xycnotz/2021_biol422_analyze_apple_mobility_dataset/README.md

 https://covid19.apple.com/mobility

 ### Log
+* 2021-09-20: Initialize git repository for the project.
 * 2021-09-19: Refactored code to call in subset function from a different file.
 * 2021-09-14: A new version of the data file was downloaded.
 Code was refactored to be more general and allow for any state to be subset from the larger file.
 * 2021-08-31: Data was originally downloaded for analysis.